jgedri/MyFirstMod/README.md

-This is a mod for [https://threshold.itch.io/monster-girl-dreams](Monster Girl Dreams).
+This is a mod for [https://threshold.itch.io/monster-girl-dreams] (Monster Girl Dreams).
 It adds an encounter to the Shopping Disctric in town.